cuba-platform/sample-extensions/README.md

 - The message pack of the new screens includes the message packs of base screens.
 See `com/company/sample/web/extuser/messages.properties`.

+- There is a custom main window: `ext-mainwindow.xml`, adding a label for displaying department of a current user.
+In its controller `ExtAppMainWindow`, the user is reloaded with a view containing `department` attribute and the department name is set to the label.

 Based on CUBA Platform 6.6.1